hariswb/tree-glide-bubble/README.md

 # Introduction

-Treeglide is a fork of [tree-bubble](https://github.com/savannahostrowski/tree-bubble) module.
+Treeglide is a TUI view for tree data structure.
+It is a fork of [tree-bubble](https://github.com/savannahostrowski/tree-bubble) module.
 It affords:

-- Cursor navigation between tree's parent and its children.
 - Tree view like reddit comment.
-- Collapsible (future).
+- Scroll navigation for large tree on small view window.
+- Navigate between tree's parent and its children seamlessly.

 ![Demo](./tree-glide-demo.gif)
 ![Demo](./tree-glide-scroll-demo.gif)